 Serbian Language & Culture Blog

-Free Serbian lessons for everyone interested in the Serbian language, its grammar and vocabulary, and the Serbian culture and lifestyle.
+Free Serbian lessons for everyone interested in the Serbian language, grammar and vocabulary, Serbian culture and lifestyle.

 Many people wonder if Serbian and Croatian are the same language.
 If not, how different are they?
 And what’s the difference?
 How they relate to Bosnian and Montenegrin?
 Which one you should learn?